 - a.
 All allotments shall be provided with a means for the management of collected surface water from all impervious surfaces.
-Where discharge is accepted in the Council's network, each new allotment shall be provided with a piped outfall laid at least 600mm into the net area of the allotment. - b.
-In the Industrial General Zone (Trents Road) shown in Chapter 16 Appendix 16.6.6, all stormwater discharge shall be treated and discharged to ground within the outline development plan area so that: - i. no discharge to surface water takes place from any site for all events up to the critical duration 2% annual exceedance probability event; and - ii. where the stormwater treatment and discharge system is to be vested in Council, the following requirements are met: - A. treatment of the first 25mm of runoff from roads and hardstanding areas; and - B. design conforms with the relevant Council guidelines for stormwater management systems. - c.
-Creation of stormwater drainage ponding areas shall not occur within three kilometres of the edge of the Christchurch International Airport Runways. - d.
-Creation of stormwater drainage ponding areas shall not occur within 15 metres of the rail corridor. - e.
+Where discharge is accepted in the Council's network, each new allotment shall be provided with a piped outfall laid at least 600mm into the net site area of the allotment. - b.
+In the Industrial General Zone (Trents Road) shown in Chapter 16 Appendix 16.68.6, all stormwater discharge shall be treated and discharged to ground within the outline development plan area so that: - i. no discharge to surface water takes place from any site for all events up to the critical duration 2% annual exceedance probability event; and - ii. where the stormwater treatment and discharge system is to be vested in Council, the following requirements are met: - A. treatment of the first 25mm of runoff from roads and hardstanding areas; and - B. design conforms with the relevant Council guidelines for stormwater management systems. - c.
+Creation of stormwater drainage ponding areas shall not occur within 15 metres of the rail corridor. - d.
 In the Industrial Park Zone (Tait Campus), stormwater shall be treated and attenuated in accordance with the following requirements: - i.
-First flush treatment for the first 25mm of runoff from hardstanding areas shall be provided using vegetated dry sedimentation basins; - Flows in excess of the first flush and including the 50 year return events (9 hour duration) shall be attenuated in the locations defined on the outline development plan in Appendix 16.6.9 as 'On site stormwater treatment and attenuation'; - iii.
-Stormwater discharge from the zone to the Council stormwater network shall be attenuated to pre-development levels (for up to 50 year storm events); and - iv.
-Any stormwater from any activity shall be conveyed by open naturalised swales (defined on the outline development plan in Appendix 16.6.9 as 'Open naturalised stormwater conveyance/swales') running through the zone from west to east via a series of basins as defined on the outline development plan in Appendix 16.6.9 as 'On site stormwater treatment and attenuation' to a point defined on the outline development plan from where stormwater shall be piped to an existing drain on the east side of Wooldridge Road.
+First flush treatment for the first 25mm of runoff from hardstanding areas shall be provided using vegetated dry sedimentation basins; - ii.
+Flows in excess of the first flush and including the 50 year return events (9 hour duration) shall be attenuated in the locations defined on the outline development plan in Appendix 16.86.9 as 'On site stormwater treatment and attenuation';

+iii.
+Stormwater discharge from the zone to the Council stormwater network shall be attenuated to pre-development levels (for up to 50 year storm events); and iv.
+Any stormwater from any activity shall be conveyed by open naturalised swales (defined on the outline development plan in Appendix 16.68.9 as 'Open naturalised stormwater conveyance/swales') running through the zone from west to east via a series of basins as defined on the outline development plan in Appendix 16.68.9 as 'On site stormwater treatment and attenuation' to a point defined on the outline development plan from where stormwater shall be piped to an existing drain on the east side of Wooldridge Road.